KIJO’s Website Critique: How the Tesla Website Sells Innovation

 6. Repeat calls to action to give your reader clear direction

-7. Use animated videos and carousels for simple and intuitive explanations
+7. Use videos and carousels for simple and intuitive explanations

 8. Let photography showcase the luxury of your products